 This is where a serger extension table becomes invaluable.
 Serger extension tables add convenient sewing space around your serger.
-They elevate the sewing platform so fabric lays flat and neat and feeds easily through your machine.
+They elevate the sewing platform so the fabric lays flat and neat and feeds easily through your machine.
 There are many serger extension tables available.
 Make sure the one you purchase fits your machine.

 Sew Steady is a great source for serger extension tables.
 These convenient accessories are designed to fit multiple machines and add valuable sewing space around your needle.
-Fabric won’t tug or pull away while your working.
+Fabric won’t tug or pull away while you working.
 As a result, you’ll get clean, professional results every time.

-24-inch by 24-inch extension table is universal, meaning it fits any and all sergers, and it’s also available on Amazon.
+A 24-inch by 24-inch extension table is universal, meaning it fits any and all sergers, and it’s also available on Amazon.

 And speaking of convenient accessories, this little tilt table is ideal for customizing your sewing space just the way you like it.
 It fits easily beneath your serger, giving you the best angle for sewing.

 It’s good to note, also, that if you plan to use an extension table, you’ll have an even greater need for a designated serger workspace.
-Setting it all up and taking it all down after every project is time consuming and inefficient.
+Setting it all up and taking it all down after every project is time-consuming and inefficient.